eavictor/FlaskApps/README.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 ```

-12.enable FlaskApps
+13.Enable FlaskApps
 ```
 sudo systemctl start FlaskApps sudo systemctl enable FlaskApps
 ```

-13.configure nginx to proxy requests, server name should equals to you the domain name you put in browser or you'll get 404 not found error
+14.Configure nginx to proxy requests, server name should equals to you the domain name you put in browser or you'll get 404 not found error
 ```
 sudo nano /etc/nginx/sites-available/FlaskApps
 ```
-choose one of setting template below, replace [username] and [domain and/or IP] with your username, domain and/or IP and copy paste:
+Choose one of setting template below, replace [username] and [domain and/or IP] with your username, domain and/or IP and copy paste:
 ```
 # http only
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=